 Read our Bear Archery Cruzer Full Review

 The PSE Surge Bow is a great buy because it is moderately priced but delivers top quality and power.

 This single cam bow is very adjustable and powerful.
 It was designed to be used as a hunting bow and is ready to shoot right out of the box.

 Specs: The maximum speed is 320 feet per second.
 The axle to axle measurement is 32.5″.
 The draw length is 19.5″ to 30″.

 The Surge delivers performance at a great price which is why it gives you the most for your money.
-The price range is $450 to $550.
+The price is in the mid range.

 - Good value for money

 Read our PSE Surge Full Review

 With great features and a moderate price range, PSE made the Prophecy to be one of the fastest bows on the market.
 This single cam bow is like lightning.

 This particular bow is something for bow enthusiasts to get excited about.
 It is super fast and really packs a punch.
 This is a bargain for the money as it gives you all you could ask for from a moderately priced bow.